YaruLaNee/YaruLaNee/README.md

 ## 💡 Favorite Quote

 > *"First, solve the problem.
-Then, write the code."* — John Johnson
+Then, write the code."* — yarulanee

 ---